-Fujifilm X-T2 versus Fujifilm X-T20
+Fujifilm X-T2 vs X-T20

 The Fujifilm X-T2 and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in July 2016 and January 2017.
 Both the X-T2 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (20 percent) than the Fujifilm X-T2.
 Moreover, the X-T20 is markedly lighter (24 percent) than the X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.